tensorflow/tensorboard/tensorboard/plugins/mesh/README.md

 summary = mesh_summary.op('point_cloud', vertices=point_cloud, colors=point_colors)
 ```

-**NOTE:** `colors` tensor is optional in this case but can be useful to show
+**NOTE:** The `colors` tensor is optional in this case but can be useful to
-different semantics of the points.
+show different semantics of the points.

 A mesh can be represented by a point cloud together with a set of faces,
 where each face is represented by a list of indices of vertices in